tsonglew/linux-container/readme.md

 # xperiMoby

-The Autographic Experiment with LXC
+An Experiment with Linux Container

 ## Usage